rflhm/reflective-humanism/README.md

-# Reflective Humanism — CoreFields & RHBot Prompts (Casual Edition)
+# Reflective Humanism — CoreFields & RHBot Prompts

 > **A light philosophical protocol for observing and re-structuring your own patterns of thought through gentle interference with AI.**